davidzambo/pte-parallel-programming-II-21-peg-puzzle/README.md

 reduce the original 20 pegs to a single peg
 Write a program to find a solution to this puzzle.

+The program should read the initial table from an input file

 ```
   | 0 | 1 | 2 | 3 | 4
 0 | - | X | X | X | -